OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     unset __conda_setup
     # <<< conda initialize <<<

+2) Use an alias to load your conda environments. *Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful later on in pipelines*

+Step 1 and 2 can be done in an individual step by adding an alias that sources and activates conda.  e.g.

+    alias obds_py3='source <conda path> && conda activate base && conda activate obds_py3'

 #### YAY!
 You now have a fully set up software environment that you can modify!!

-If you come across extra software in the course that wasn't installed via the YAML file you can use the `conda install` command to add the software to your existing environment - or if you would like to test some new software out you can create a new minimal environment to test it in.
+If you come across extra software in the course that wasn't installed via the YAML file you can use the `mamba install` command to add the software to your existing environment - or if you would like to test some new software out you can create a new minimal environment to test it in.

 ## Section 4: Install conda and create a new conda environment on your local machine

 **1) Check for and remove any previous installations of Anaconda (if not needed).
-Alternatively, you can skip the Miniconda installation step and create a new environment in Anaconda for the course.**
+Alternatively, if you already have an anaconda or miniconda install on your laptop you can skip the Miniconda installation step, go to step 6 and just create a new environment for the course.**

 **2) Navigate to a directory of your choice on your local machine (e.g. home directory) and make a new directory called conda.
 Move into the conda directory.**